MaxwellGarceau/plagiarism-checker-lib/README.md

 # Plagiarism Checker Library
-A library for checking plagiarism in text documents.
+A library for checking plagiarism in text documents using TFIDF extraction and cosine similarity.

 ## API: `isPlagiarism`